-0900-1000 Unit 16.
+And the And the Andrews Andrews Andrews Andrews Andrews 0900-1000 Unit 16.
 Review of Second Controlled Drinking Demonstration Unit 10 is repeated here if a second drinking session was scheduled for the previous night.
 If this is not needed, all of the following units are presented one hour earlier than indicated.
 1000-1100 Unit 17.
-Training-related Factors and Recommendations (pp A30-38, 68-70) This unit summarizes the training-related factors and recommendations and provides for discussion.
+Training-related Factors and Recommendations This unit summarizes the training-related factors and recommendations and provides for discussion.
 It is in the same format as Unit 11.
-1100.1200 Unit 18.
-Case Study (continued)Training-related Activity This unit is the third of the case-study units.
+1100-1200 Unit 18 Case Study (continued) Training-related Factors This unit is the third of the case-study units.
 The participants will identify training needs from the case-study narrative.
 1200-1300 Lunch 1300-1400 Unit 19.
-Communication-related Factors and Recommendations (pp A39-47, 66-70) This unit summarizes the communication-related factors and recommendations and provides for dis- cussion.
+Communication-related Factors and Recommendations This unit summarizes the communication-related factors and recommendations and provides for discussion.
 It is in the same format as Unit 11.
 1400-1500 Unit 20.
-Case Study (continued)Communication-related Activity This unit is the fourth and final case-study unit.
+Case Study (continuedCommunication-related Activity This unit is the fourth and final case-study unit.
 The participants will identify communication needs from the case-study narrative.
+1500-1600 Workshop Summary In this unit the salient points of the 3-day session are summarized by the workshop leader.
+The format and depth of this summary are left to the discretion of each leader.
+Following the summary, if it is desired, a brief time can be devoted to obtaining participant reaction or critique of the workshop.